Sustainability is an enormous business prospect for Cargotec

 We report to several third parties, which award us sustainability ratings that help our stakeholders to evaluate our sustainability performance.
 At the beginning of 2018, MSCI and Ecovadis both rated us among the most sustainable companies in our industry (class AA and gold respectively).

 We have been disclosing to CDP since 2010 and in 2018, Cargotec achieved a C ranking in the climate program.
-Noteworthy is however, that the biggest emission savings are achieved when using our products, not by cutting emissions from our own operations, as the environmental impacts of Cargotec’s own operations are small in comparison to the complete value chain.
+Noteworthy is however, that the biggest emission savings supported by Cargotec are achieved when using our products, not by cutting emissions from our own operations, as the environmental impacts of Cargotec’s own operations are small in comparison to the complete value chain.
+To give an example, around 2.5 mil barrels (1.8 mil tCO2e) of fuel savings were enabled by Cargotec port equipment solutions during past 6 to 10 years, whereas the emission from our own operations are on the level of 48,700 tCO2e annually.
+Cargotec enables the fuel savings by providing hybrid and electric solutions, which replace diesel-driven solutions.
 An aspect the CDP does not take into consideration in their ranking process.

 Annual review 2017 with sustainability section and GRI index